xiaolaba/Ubuntu_mplayer_PNG-read-error/README.md

 # Ubuntu_mplayer_PNG-read-error
+when it is the first time seeing the error

     "Error in skin config file at line 6: PNG read error in /usr/share/mplayer/skins/default/main".

-how to fix
+## how to fix
 CTRL+ALT, open temrinal
-copy following and paste, run the script,
+copy following and paste, build/run the script,
 ```
 ## build the script first
 sudo tee -a fix.sh > /dev/null <<EOT